savt22/2040_midi_chord_player/README.md

 This is designed to work on the Pimoroni Pico RGB Base, and the first step is getting it set-up following this guide (and adding in the bits on the USB Midi example: https://github.com/pimoroni/keybow2040-circuitpython

-The base doesn't actually feel idea for this task, as sometimes you have to hit the pads firmly to register a keypress.
+The base doesn't actually feel ideal for this task, as sometimes you have to hit the pads firmly to register a keypress.
 I've ordered a Keybow 2040 and will see if it works better on that.

 The base is programmed chromatically from C3-B3, starting in the bottom left and working through the first three columns top to bottom.
 The white notes are lit pink, and the black notes are lit green.